animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-See an annotation’s Javadoc for which annotation attributes support property-based configuration and whether they support "named" properties over default, "unnamed" properties.
+See an annotation's Javadoc for which annotation attributes support property-based configuration and whether they support "named" properties over default, "unnamed" properties.